So,Who are we anyway?

 The Rev. Chase Danford is Rector of Trinity Church and Executive Director of the Trinity Center for Community.
 Before coming to Trinity in June 2020, he served for five years at Grace Church, Broadway, in New York City–first as Assistant Rector and then as Associate Rector.
 In addition to his parish role, Chase served at Grace Church School as Chaplain to the Early Childhood Division and adjunct faculty member of the Lower School Religion Department.
 He also previously served as Priest Associate at Grace Church in Brooklyn Heights, Curate at St. John’s Church in Larchmont, New York, and as a development officer with the International Rescue Committee, a humanitarian organization.

-Chase serves the wider church and community as a member of the Board of Directors of the Incarnation Camp and Conference Center in Ivoryton, Connecticut, as member of the Asbury Park Early Childhood Advisory Council, and as a founding member and organizer of the Monmouth Housing Coalition.
-He previously served on the Board of the GO Project, an educational equity and enrichment program for New York City public school students.
-He has also been a member of the Episcopal Church’s Executive Council Committee on Corporate Social Responsibility, Diocesan Council (Diocese of New York), and the Board of Missions (Diocese of New Jersey).
+Chase serves the wider church and community as a member of Diocesan Council and a founding member of the Monmouth Housing Coalition.
+He previously served on the Board of Directors for the GO Project, an educational equity and enrichment program for New York City public school students, as well as the Board of Incarnation Camp and Conference Center in Ivoryton, CT.
+He has also been a member of the Episcopal Church’s Executive Council Committee on Corporate Social Responsibility and the Board of Missions in the Diocese of New Jersey.

 Originally from Texas, Chase is a graduate of Rice University and Virginia Theological Seminary.
 He and his husband, Giuliano Argenziano, are grateful to call Asbury Park their home.